Kirchoffs/front-end-demo/marko/color-picker/README.md

 ## Adding Pages

 Pages map to the directory structure.
 You can add additional pages by creating files/directories under `src/pages` with `.marko` files.
-Learn more in the [`@marko/serve` docs](https://github.com/marko-js/cli/blob/master/packages/serve/README.md).